Personal finance | april 28, 2025

 Key Insights

-• One way grandparents can leave a legacy is by supporting their grandchildren’s educational aspirations.
+• One way that grandparents can make a lasting impact is by supporting their grandchildren’s educational aspirations.

 • The 529 college savings plans may offer particular advantages for grandparents.
 These accounts are typically invested in a diversified portfolio with potential tax‑advantaged growth.